-Detox From Alcohol
+Detox From Alcohol in Malibu

 Approaching the recovery process for a substance use disorder starts with the detox phase of treatment.
 During the detox and withdrawal process the body will expel the associated toxins and begin to adjust to the absence of the substance.
 A medical detox refers to a detox that occurs under the supervision and guidance of medically trained detox professionals.
 At LifeSync Malibu, each individual entering recovery will be safely guided through the detox process by our expert medical detox team.